Learn If You Can Claim Compensation For A Loss Of Your Medical Records

 Could I Claim Compensation For The Loss Of My Medical Records?

 By Jade Maine.
-Last Updated 28th August 2024 by Jade.
+Last Updated 28th August 2024.
 Your medical records contain personal, often sensitive information that should be seen only by you and the medical professionals who give you treatment.
 The unexpected loss of such records could be a serious source of stress and concern.
 Our guide to compensation for a loss of medical records explains when it is possible to make a personal data breach claim.

 Read on to learn what personal data is and when you have the right to make a lost records claim.
 We also discuss the different types of damage that lost medical records compensation in the UK can address.